bilal-fazlani/fsm-with-akka-typed/readme.md

 The way it's designed, you can alternatively send requests. i.e.
 Once you post some data to the server, the server goes into `readonly` mode.
 In this mode, you can only make a get request.
 If you attempt to post again, it will return BAD REQUEST.
 Once you read the data, it will then again go into `writeonly` mode.
+In the writeonly mode, you can either post or delete the data.

 To achieve this functionality, akka-typed actors are used.